Equinix

+Equinix Inc. has been described as a leader in the global data center industry.
+As of 2025, it operates 260 data centers in 33 countries across five continents.
+Equinix is listed on the Nasdaq stock exchange under the ticker symbol EQIX.
+As of December 2023, it employed approximately 13,000 people worldwide.

 History

-Equinix was founded in 1998 by Al Avery and Jay Adelson, two facilities managers at Digital Equipment Corporation.
+Equinix, Inc. was founded in 1998 by Al Avery and Jay Adelson, who were two facilities managers at Digital Equipment Corporation.
 The firm promoted its data center platform as a neutral place where competing networks could connect and share data traffic.
-The firm capitalized on the "network effect," through which each new customer would broaden the appeal of its platform.
-It expanded to Asia-Pacific in 2002 and Europe in 2007, followed by Latin America in 2011, and the Middle East in 2012.
+The firm capitalized on the "network effect" through which each new customer would broaden the appeal of its platform.
+It expanded to Asia-Pacific in October 2002 and Europe in 2007, followed by Latin America in 2011, and the Middle East in 2013.

-In 2018, according to data collected by the online publication Sludge, Equinix signed three contracts with the U.S. Customs and Border Protection to provide "information technology support equipment" totalling over $5 million.
-In September 2020, the company shifted its branding to describe itself as a "digital infrastructure company".
+In 2018, according to Sludge, Equinix signed three contracts with the U.S. Customs and Border Protection to provide technology support equipment totaling over $5 million.
+In September 2020, the company shifted its branding, describing itself as a "digital infrastructure company".

+Equinix data centers in London, UK engaged with designer Maximilian Raynor, who created a dress from its repurposed data center equipment.
+The wearable art dress was constructed from 3,600 meters of network cables and was revealed at Raynor's London Fashion Week pre-show in February 2025.

 Acquisitions and expansion

-In 2002, Equinix merged with i-STT, the Internet infrastructure service subsidiary of Singapore Technologies Telemedia, and Pihana Pacific.
+In 2002, Equinix merged with I-STT, the Internet infrastructure service subsidiary of Singapore Technologies Telemedia, and Pihana Pacific.
 This established the company's presence in China, Singapore, Australia and Japan.
-In 2007, the firm announced a $2 billion international expansion plan and entered the European market by acquiring data center operator IXEurope and its facilities.
-In 2010, Equinix opened its 50th data center, in London.
-Over the next seven years, the company nearly tripled its data center portfolio, growth the company attributed to increased demand caused by the emergence of cloud computing, the Internet of Things and big data.
+In 2007, the firm entered the European market by acquiring data center operator IXEurope and its facilities.
+In 2010, Equinix opened its 50th data center in London.
+Over the next seven years, the company nearly tripled its data center portfolio.
+The company attributed this growth to increased demand, which was caused by the emergence of cloud computing, the Internet of Things, and big data.

-In 2010, the company purchased Switch and Data Facilities Company, Inc., a U.S. internet exchange and colocation services provider.
+In 2010, the company purchased Switch and Data Facilities Company, Inc., a U.S. Internet exchange and colocation services provider.
 The company extended its operations to the Middle East and in Southeast Asia in 2012.
 Also in 2012, it acquired Hong Kong-based data center provider Asia-Tone.
 In 2014, Equinix increased its Latin American presence when it acquired ALOG Datacenters of Brazil S.A., the country's leading provider of carrier-neutral data centers.

 In 2015, Equinix converted to a real estate investment trust (REIT) to gain tax advantages and add shareholder value.
 That same year, it acquired the professional services company Nimbo.